Dunc80/vim/README.md

 ` | |__| | |_| | | | | (_| (_| | | | | \__ \    \  /  | | | | | | |  `
 ` |_____/ \__,_|_| |_|\___\__,_|_| |_| |___/     \/   |_|_| |_| |_|  `
 ```
-This is my vim configuration
+This is my vim configuration.
 To setup on Ubuntu:
 ```bash
 git clone https://github.com/dunc80/vim ~/vim \